kt97679/one-ssh/README.md

 If ssh connect fails but socket was opened it will remain opened until ossh will exit.
 There is no way to close socket because connection is not returned, this is net-ssh issue.

+Each ssh connection will open, read and close following files: user known hosts, global known hosts and users private key(s).
+If you use ssh-agent socket will be created to talk to the ssh-agent.
+After that connection attempt will be made.
+Cleanup of the closed filehandles doesn't happen instantaneously.
+If you try to run a lot of connections in parallel you can run out of file handles even though -p parameter will be lower than maximum number of opened files.
+When I was running ossh with -p 512 without using ssh-agent I saw up to 576 opened files at peak.
+Running ossh -p 512 while using ssh-agent resulted in 814 opened files at peak.
+Please keep this in mind and don't set -p parameter close to the maximum number of opened files.